Surgical Procedures: Colectomy

 There are many types of colectomy:

-- Total colectomy: Removal of the whole colon.
+- Total colectomy: The whole colon is removed.

-- Partial colectomy: Removal of part of the colon.
+- Partial colectomy: Part of the colon is removed.

-- Hemicolectomy: Removal of the right or left side of the colon.
+- Hemicolectomy: The right or left side of the colon is removed.

-- Total proctocolectomy: Removal of the colon and the rectum.
+- Total proctocolectomy: The colon and the rectum are removed.
 The rectum is the part of the colon that attaches to the anus.
-The small intestine may be attached to the anus to allow stool to be excreted normally.
+The small intestine may be attached to the anus to let stool exit normally.
 For some, a temporary ileostomy (opening to the outside of the body for stool removal) may be needed.

-- Abdominal perineal resection: Removal of the sigmoid colon (part of the colon that attaches to the rectum), rectum and anus.
+- Abdominal perineal resection: The sigmoid colon (part of the colon that attaches to the rectum), rectum, and anus are removed.
 A permanent colostomy is needed after this surgery.

-- Segmental resection: Removal of a small part of affected colon.
+- Segmental resection: A small part of the affected colon is removed.

-- Low anterior resection: Removal of the uppermost part of the rectum.
+- Low anterior resection: The uppermost (highest) part of the rectum is removed.

-- Sigmoidectomy: Removal of the lowest part of the colon.
+- Sigmoidectomy: The lowest part of the colon is removed.

-What are the risks associated with a colectomy?
+What are the risks of having a colectomy?

 As with any surgery, there are risks and possible side effects.
 These can be: